jhvst/jhvst.github.io/blogPosts/fido2-luks/main.md

 ```

 This will prompt a new password.
-You can now enroll a new FIDO device e.g. by re-using the command above which wipes some slot while adding a new one.
+You can now enroll a new FIDO2 token e.g. by re-using the command above which wipes some slot while adding a new one.
 To find the slot index of the plain password re-inspect the output of the `luksDump` command.

 Your tinfoil hat is now more airtight.